 HOUSES provide a removed, private, intimate place where God’s people can reflect on and celebrate being the church.
 It is a bounded, small enough place where people are seen (they can’t hide), prayed for, healed, and where communion of saints, the forgiveness of sins, confession, fresh filling with the Holy Spirit takes place.
-In the early church this was happening in houses and in smaller groups gathering in the synagogue building (Jewish, non-Christian).
+In the book of Acts, we see a lot happening in houses and in smaller groups gathering in the synagogues building (Jewish, non-Christian).

 THE PURPOSE FOR MEETING IN THE SYNAGOGUE OR TEMPLE BUILDING WAS FOR JEWS NOT CHRISTIANS.

 The reason they were meeting in the synagogue was to convince the Jews to follow Christ.
 It was a missional, public placement of discussion and teaching.
 We do not see a New Testament emphasis on building “Christian church buildings,” and furthermore we acknowledge an Old Testament precedent for less extravagant places of worship (Isaiah 66:1-2).
-The church met in the synagogues until they were driven out so that they would be teaching in public and more people could hear and be added.
-But they did not go out and build spaces to meet in because they were under persecution!
-So they met in homes.
-This built a sense of family.
-They ate together, they knew each other, they had networks of people they were sending out and supporting in a very grassroots way, from a place of hospitality and love.
+The church met in the synagogues (except for when they were driven out by those rejecting the message), so that they would be teaching in public and more people could hear and be added to the church community.
+But they did not go out and build spaces to meet in!
+Why?
+Well, there was the issue of persecution.
+But also, they functioned fine without them.
+They met in homes.
+Some might see this as a necessary forced choice (who wouldn’t choose a building?!) but think about what was accomplished in homes.
+Meeting in homes built a sense of family.
+They ate together, they knew each other, their lives were an open book, they had networks of people they were sending out and supporting in a very grassroots way, from a place of hospitality and love.